iyanagpal/Prediction-Using-Decision-Tree-Algorithm/README.md

 #### GRIP - Task #6 ~ Prediction Using Decision Tree Algorithm

-#### Task discription : Create the Decision Tree classifier and visualize graphically.
+#### Task description : Create the Decision Tree classifier and visualize graphically.
 The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.

 Dataset link: https://bit.ly/3kXTdox